Agricultural Marketing Service, USDA.

 Title: Discharge and Delivery Survey Summary and Rate Schedule Forms.

 Abstract: The United States donates agricultural commodities domestically and overseas for famine or other relief requirements, to combat malnutrition, and sells or donates commodities to promote economic development.
-FSA and CCC issue invitations to purchase or sell agricultural commodities and services for use in domestic and export programs.
-Vendors respond by making offers using various FSA and CCC commodity offer forms through Web-based Supply Chain System (WBSCM).
-The Kansas City Commodity Office acting under the authority granted by these acts, purchases discharge survey services conducted at the foreign destinations to ensure count and condition of the commodities shipped.
-The form for discharge survey services are not in WBSCM.
+AMS issues invitations to purchase or sell agricultural commodities and services for use in domestic and export programs.
+Vendors respond by making offers using various AMS commodity offer forms through the Web-based Supply Chain Management System (WBSCM).
+The AMS Commodity Procurement Program contracts for discharge survey services conducted at the foreign destinations to ascertain count and condition of the commodities shipped.
+The form for discharge survey services is not in WBSCM.

 The renewal to the information collection request is for the respondents to submit information electronically in WBSCM for all processes with the exception of the discharge/delivery survey summary and the rates schedule.
 Vendors will be able to access WBSCM to see the date and time the system shows for receipt of bid, bid modification, or bid cancellation information.
-At bid opening date and time, the bid information are evaluated through the system.
+At bid opening date and time, the bid information is evaluated through the system.
 Acceptances will be sent to the successful offerors electronically.
-Awarded contracts will be posted to the FSA Web site and also to the WBSCM portal and FedBizOpps (https://www.fbo.gov/).
-The discharge/delivery survey summary (KC-334) will be collected electronically and by mail and the rate schedule (KC-337) will be collected by mail.
-The burden hours Start Printed Page 89044reduced because some forms in the information collection request were exempted from Paperwork Reduction Act.
+Awarded contracts will be posted to the AMS website https://www.ams.usda.gov/selling-food/solicitations and also to the WBSCM portal and beta.SAM.gov, Contract Opportunities.
+The discharge/delivery survey summary (KC-334) will be collected electronically and by mail, and the rate schedule (KC-337) will be collected by mail.

 For the following estimated total annual burden on respondents, the formula used to calculate the total burden hours is the estimated average time per responses multiplied by the estimated total annual of responses.